 Military ties between the U.S. and India have improved significantly over the past decade as the two sides have moved toward establishment of a strategic partnership based on their mutual concern about rising Chinese military and economic influence and converging interests in countering regional terrorism.
-The U.S. and India have completed contracts worth approximately \$14 billion for the supply of U.S. military equipment to India, including C-130J and C-17 transport aircraft and P-8 maritime surveillance aircraft.
+The U.S. has contracted to supply between \$15 billion and \$20 billion worth of U.S. military equipment to India, including C-130J and C-17 transport aircraft, P-8 maritime surveillance aircraft, Chinook airlift helicopters, Apache attack helicopters, anti-submarine warfare helicopters, artillery batteries, and AN-TPQ-37 firefinder radar.
+The two countries also have several information-sharing and intelligence-sharing agreements in place, including one that covers "white" or commercial shipping in the Indian Ocean.

 Defense ties between the two countries are poised to expand further as India moves forward with an ambitious military modernization program.
 In 2015, the U.S. and India agreed to renew and upgrade their 10-year Defense Framework Agreement.
 During Prime Minister Narendra Modi's visit to the U.S. in June 2016, the two governments finalized the text of a logistics and information-sharing agreement that would allow each country to access the other's military supplies and refueling capabilities through ports and military bases.
-The signing of the agreement, formally called the Logistics Exchange Memorandum of Agreement (LEMOA), marks a milestone in the Indo-U.S. defense partnership.
-During that visit, the U.S. also designated India a "major defense partner," a designation unique to India that is intended to ease its access to American defense technology.
-The Trump Administration subsequently reaffirmed this status.60
+The signing of the agreement, formally called the Logistics Exchange Memorandum of Agreement (LEMOA), marked a major a milestone in the Indo-U.S. defense partnership.
+During that visit, the U.S. also designated India a "major defense partner," a designation unique to India that is intended to facilitate its access to American defense technology.
+Since then, Indian and U.S. warships have begun to offer each other refueling and resupply services at sea.